AdiAlbum1/obstacles-to-image/README.md

 ## Task
 Sampling based approaches for robotic motion planning suffer from the ability to find a valid path in scenes with critical narrow passageways.
 My project proposal is a machine-learning based solution recommending a sample point in the scene’s narrow passageway.
-A deep neural network which reads as input the image describing the scene: including its source, target and obstacles, and outputs four parameters determening the bounding box describing the narrow passageway.
+A deep Convolutional Neural Network which reads as input the image describing the scene: including its source, target and obstacles, and outputs four parameters determening the bounding box describing the narrow passageway.
 To keep the project contained we’ll focus on a single disc robot translating in the plane, but we'll supply solutions for both multiple discs and also a rod translating and rotating in the plane.

 ## Installation